 Technology is at the top of the list of considerations when planning the control room.
 Security technology has grown by leaps and bounds in recent years.
 There is a growing number of manufacturers and options available.
 Control room designers must consider network mapping, intrusion detection and prevention, network activity collection and detonation devices, security information management and storage, and log management appliances.
-In addition, you also need to consider your AV and monitoring needs.
-This is where control room design is so important.
+Also, you need to consider your AV and monitoring needs.
+This is where the control room design is so important.

 AV integration into your other tech needs is vital to a fully functional and effective control room.
 This is especially important when it comes to a cyber warfare center.
 The design and the IT and AV solutions are among the most important considerations.